In a Nutshell

 The initial peak is positive, meaning that the phase is correct.
 The impulse begins at 1365.35 ms. Resonance ends at 1366.7 ms, and the room reflections begin at 1368.3 ms.

-Here is the Frequency Response and Harmonic Distortion derived from the IR.
+Here is the Frequency Response and Harmonic Distortion derived from the IR, taken with the measurement microphone at 1 meter, on-axis.
 The response is reasonably flat from 20 kHz down to 70 Hz.
 The high frequency response extends to 30 kHz.
 Very nice.

 D2 (blue graph line) is the second harmonic, D3 (gray graph line) the third, and D4 (pink graph line) the fourth.
 Distortion for each of these harmonics at 100 dB SPL remains below 1% for most of the spectrum.
 It goes up at the very low end, which is expected.

-There are several peaks and dips, and some of this is due to standing waves and some of it due to cross interaction.
+There are several peaks and dips, and some of this is due to standing waves and some of it due to cross-interaction, described two paragraphs below.
 If I move the microphone a bit farther away from the speaker, the peaks and dips change.
 Shown below is the FR and Distortion spectrum at 49”, still on-axis.
 Notice how the spectrum changes.
 Most of the peaks are slightly lower because the microphone was almost 10” farther away from the speaker than with the other tests at 1 meter.
 The amounts of the various harmonics are somewhat different as well.
+The 2nd ordered harmonic is now the largest one throughout the frequency range.

 So, the actual response is probably a smoother line that goes through the center of the peaks and dips, and depending on how close you are to the speakers, the response will vary.

-Here is a diagram showing how the cross interaction occurs.
+Here is a diagram showing how cross-interaction occurs.
 The green line represents the tweeter, and the red line represents the woofer.
 The black lines show the sound dispersion.
-The Region of Cross Interaction is where the sound waves overlap.
-Depending on how far away the microphone is placed, the amount of cross interaction and its effects will differ.
+The Region of Cross-Interaction is where the sound waves overlap.
+Depending on how far away the microphone is placed, the amount of cross-interaction and its effects will differ.

 As I mentioned, standing waves are another cause of dips and peaks.
 They occur at specific places in a room due to reflected waves from one end of the room interfering with the waves from the source.
 They (the standing waves) are at specific frequencies that depend on the size of the room.
 Since there are four walls, a ceiling, and a floor, there will be a number of different standing waves.
 They can cause an increase in the level (peak) at some frequencies and a decrease in the level (dip) at other frequencies.